The

 where they were renamed the Browns.
 This jersey is a pullover style home

 jersey.
-The logo is an S,T, and L inside a diamond, and the patch on the left
+The logo is an S,T, and L inside a diamond,

-shoulder is a Fleur De Lis.
-If you notice, there is a center belt loop, which
+and the patch on the left shoulder is a Fleur De Lis.
+If you notice, there is a

-was to secure the belt buckle off to one side.
-Players of this era usually wore
+center belt loop, which was to secure the belt buckle off to one side.
+Players

-the belt buckle to one side so they could prevent injury when sliding into a
+of this era usually wore the belt buckle to one side so they could prevent

 #1B.